Rukshani/deeplearningschool/_posts/2018-01-01-alphazero-explained.md

-Clearly, Monte Carlo search doesn't choose the optimal move.
-In fact, it often doesn't even come close, as illustrated in the example below.
-The key is that while some positions might be easy to win with against a random opponent, they are utterly undefensible against a _competent_ opponent.
+Clearly, Monte Carlo search doesn't choose the optimal move, but for many simple games, a large number of random playouts will suffice . key is that while some positions might be easy to win with against a random opponent, they are utterly undefensible against a _competent_ opponent.

 ### Upper-Confidence Bounds Applied to Trees (UCT)